Rusyns

-Rusyns are descended from an East Slavic population which inhabited the northeastern regions of the Eastern Carpathians.
+Rusyns are descended from an East Slavic population that inhabited the northeastern regions of the Eastern Carpathians.
 In those regions, there are several Rusyn groups, including Dolinyans, Boykos, Hutsuls and Lemkos.
+Since the Revolutions of 1989 toward the end of the 20th century, there has been a revival in Rusyn culture and identity.
 Of the estimated 1.7 million people of Rusyn origin, only around 110,000 have been officially identified as such in recent (c.
 2012) national censuses.
-This is largely because some census-taking authorities classify them as a subgroup of the Ukrainian people, while others classify them as a distinct ethnic group.